 Steps to adjust partition size on Windows Server 2012 (R2):

-Right click the contiguous partition (D) and select “Resize/Move Volume”, drag left border rightwards in the pop-up window:
+Step 1: Right click the contiguous partition (D:) and select "Resize/Move Volume", drag left border towards right in the pop-up window. (or enter an amount manually)

-No partitioning software can extend a volume by taking free space from another separated hard disk, so if there is no other volume or you can’t get free space from all other partitions in the same disk, you need to clone this disk to another larger one.
-C drive (and other data volumes) can be extended with extra space in the large disk.
+No partitioning software can extend a volume by taking free space from another separated hard disk, so if there is no other volume or you can't get free space from all other partitions in the same disk, you need to clone this disk to another larger one.
+C drive (and other data volumes) can be resized with extra space in the large disk.
+Watch the video:

-Besides the powerful data protection ability, NIUBI Partition Editor is much faster (30% to 300%) because of its advanced file-moving algorithm.
-That means, if reboot is unavoidable when changing partition size on Windows Server 2012, server could back online in less time.
+Besides the advantages listed above, NIUBI Partition Editor is much faster (30% to 300%) because of its advanced file-moving algorithm.
+That means, if reboot is unavoidable while changing partition size on Windows Server 2012, server could back online in less time.
 (Some Windows services cannot be closed manually, then it requires reboot to finish shrinking or moving drive D.)